mazzal1/python-pkg-project-stub/README.md

-A stub for developing a python package
+# A stub for developing a python package

-###How to use:
+### How to use:

-1. Run
+1. Download dependencies (you may want to create a virtual environment first)

 ```
 make init
 ```

-test:
+2. Test:

 ```
 make test